SubZtep/gif-animation-preview/readme.txt

 = Does plugin load gif animation directly with preview? =

-GIF loads after clicking at preview on mobile browsers but loads automatically on desktops
+Animation loads after clicking at preview on mobile browsers but loads automatically on desktops

 = Does it delete the generated preview image after delete the original post or original image? =